Nolan Young

-Nolan Young is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
+Nolan Bromley Young is a Canadian politician who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
 He represents the riding of Shelburne as a member of the Progressive Conservative Association of Nova Scotia.

+On December 12, 2024, Young was appointed to the Executive Council of Nova Scotia as Minister of Labour, Skills and Immigration.

 Prior to his election to the legislature, Young was a municipal councillor and deputy mayor in Shelburne.

+He was re-elected in the 2024 Nova Scotia general election.